 Artificial Intelligence Discrimination Prevention & Compliance Game Plan

 Technology moves faster than law.
-This forces businesses to fit old regulation to novel circumstances.
-Artificial intelligence is the perfect example.
+This forces businesses to fit old regulations to novel circumstances.
+Artificial intelligence (AI) is the perfect example.
 AI is digital but the laws that govern its use are analog.
 One of those analog laws is the one that bans employers from discriminating on the basis of race, religion, sex, etc. Potential bias within AI algorithms brings discrimination laws into play.

 The liability risks of AI bias are more than speculative.
 In a novel case, iTutorGroup Inc. shelled out $365,000 to settle age discrimination claims for using software programmed to reject female job applicants over age 55 and male applicants over age 60.
 Before the ink on the settlement had even dried, a group of 100 rejected job applicants filed a class action lawsuit accusing software vendor Workday of using AI screening tools with algorithms wired to exclude older African Americans and individuals with disabilities.
 While both of these cases involved U.S. companies, it’s only a matter of time before Canadian employers become the target for AI discrimination lawsuits.